Disappearance of Etta Riel

-Etta H. Riel was an American woman who disappeared November 22, 1934 from Worcester, Massachusetts.
-Her case remains unsolved.
+Etta H. Riel (May 4, 1914 – disappeared November 22, 1934) was an American woman who disappeared from Worcester, Massachusetts, in 1934.
+Her missing person case remains unsolved.

 Case

 Disappearance

-In early 1934, Etta Riel was living with her family in Oxford, Massachusetts and attending nearby Worcester State Teachers College.
-In May she had filed a paternity suit against a local man, Henry Sawin, who she named as the father of her unborn baby.
-She and Sawin were dating at the time they graduated from Oxford High School in 1932.
-Sawin moved to Maine to attend Bates College, but he and Riel remained in contact.
+In early 1934, Etta Riel was living with her family in Oxford, Massachusetts, and attending nearby Worcester State Teachers College.
+In May, she filed a paternity suit against a local man, Henry Sawin, whom she named as the father of her unborn baby.
+She and Sawin had dated in high school and had stayed in touch after Sawin moved to Maine to attend Bates College.
 In September, Riel gave birth to a baby girl.

-On the evening of November 21, Riel and Sawin spent several hours alone together.
-Early in the evening, Riel's hairdresser saw her talking with Sawin and, around midnight, an Oxford police officer observed Sawin's car parked in front of the Riel family home.
-Shortly after midnight, Riel informed her sister that she and Sawin had decided to marry.
-Stating that they were traveling to New York City that night, she packed a small travel bag and said she would return later in the week to retrieve her baby.
+On the evening of November 21, Riel and Sawin met at the home of a mutual friend before driving together to Riel's family home where an Oxford police officer observed them parked around midnight.
+Shortly after midnight, Riel informed her sister that she and Sawin had decided to marry and were traveling to New York City that night.
+She packed a small travel bag and said she would return later in the week to retrieve her baby.
 She left in Sawin's car.